 Long video conferences

-Take note that for online gaming, latency (the period it takes for a computer to send data to a server) is also considered as gamer’s need to reduce it below 20 ms to avoid noticeable lags.
+Take note that for online gaming, latency (the period it takes for a computer to send data to a server) is also considered as a gamer’s need to reduce it below 20 ms to avoid noticeable lags.

-For those taking online classes that need to upload papers, download videos, chat with classmates and more, 8 Mbps is enough download speed to keep you happy.
+For those taking online classes that need to upload papers, download videos, chat with classmates, and more, 8 Mbps is enough download speed to keep you happy.

-However, if you are a cord-cutting fanatic that can’t get enough of the newest Movies and TV Shows in High Definition and 4k UHD, you may need an internet service that serves up 25 Mbps in download speed.
+However, if you are a cord-cutting fanatic that can’t get enough of the newest movies and TV Shows in High Definition and 4k UHD, you may need an internet service that serves up 25 Mbps in download speed.